intersystems-community/irisdemo-demo-htap/README.md

   * Implement an XEP (Extreme Event Processing) based version of this demo.
   * Add support to databases such as Postgress.
   * Add support for running this using ICM on AWS (so we can test against Aurora)
+  * Allow configuration of the speed test through the UI instead of environment variables on the docker-compose.yml file.
 * Things that are going to be fixed:
   * The label on the UI is always "IRIS Speed Test" even when we are testing against other databses.
   * Make every graph show one single metric instead of combined metrics.
 When we mix metrics on the same chart, one may be on a much bigger scale than another.